You might feel fine. You might look fine. But inside, your liver could be fighting a silent battle that, if left unchecked, changes your life forever.

-What is Non-Alcoholic Fatty Liver Disease aka (MASLD)?
+What is Non-Alcoholic Fatty Liver Disease (aka MASLD)?

-When too much fat is stored in liver cells (as these amounts will grow if you’re not taking measures), it can cause inflammation and damage, leading to scarring (fibrosis) which can progress to cirrhosis or liver failure if not addressed.
+When too much fat is stored in liver cells (as these amounts will grow if you’re not taking measures), it can cause inflammation and damage, leading to scarring (fibrosis), which can progress to cirrhosis or liver failure if not addressed.

-The condition was traditionally known as NAFLD but has been reclassified to emphasize its association with metabolic dysfunction, including obesity, type 2 diabetes, hyperlipidemia (high levels of fat in the blood), and hypertension.
+The condition was traditionally known as NAFLD but has been reclassified to MASLD to emphasize its association with metabolic dysfunction, including obesity, type 2 diabetes, hyperlipidemia (high levels of fat in the blood), and hypertension.

 This reclassification also highlights that the disease can affect individuals who are not obese, focusing attention on the broader metabolic factors involved.